wofare/self-improving-ai/README.md

 - The example uses `Qwen/Qwen3-8B`.
 This model is large, so you may need to experiment with batch size or quantization to fit it on your hardware.
-- Training data is accumulated in `data/training_data.txt`.
-You can remove or edit this file to reset the training history.
+- Training data is accumulated in `data/training_data.txt` by default.
+Use `--dataset_file` to point at a custom file if you want to store the dataset elsewhere.
+You can edit or delete this file to reset the training history.
+- Pass `--log_file metrics.csv` to write training metrics to disk as a CSV alongside the live web view.
+- The repository includes a `.gitignore` that excludes the `data` and `model` directories so large training artifacts don't clutter your commits.

 ## Docker